|

 litter was out of

 Hella vom Eichelspitz.
-As our kennel

 name we chose vom Gänsehimmel (goose heaven or goose